Compare models

 Durability

-When considering the practical lifespan of these devices, their release timelines are a key factor in software support and overall longevity.
+When considering the longevity of these devices, their release timelines and subsequent software support are key factors.

 Year of Release